 We work with writers and publishers to turn manuscripts into award-winning, critically-acclaimed, unforgettable books.

-We will announce our first books in fall 2023.
+We will announce our first books in 2024.

 Naomi Huffman grew up in the Midwest.
 In 2012, she began working in independent publishing in Chicago, where she edited at the ambitious small presses Curbside Splendor and Featherproof Books.
 During that time, she developed her taste for the audacious, voice-driven, and transgressive literature championed by independent houses.
 Later, she worked for MCD x FSG and FSG Originals, imprints of Farrar, Straus & Giroux, where she edited multiple titles and developed the overall digital strategy and brand identity.

 She is drawn to non-fiction with a distinct and thoughtful perspective, that bears a sense of social responsibility, and corrects erroneous histories or contributes to lesser-known literary lineages.
 She is excited by fiction that explores voice and form, springs from a particular place and experience, and exhibits a singular style.

 She has worked with many musicians and artists to develop their novels and memoirs, and she specializes in drawing out confident work from writers from other creative disciplines.
 She is a collaborative editor, and she maintains an open and candid exchange with her clients.
 Above all, she ensures a work succeeds on its own terms, sentence to sentence, word by word.

 Julia Ringo, a native of the Pacific Northwest, has spent nine years working with the most highly-regarded literary publishers in New York, first with Publishers Group West, distributor for Grove Atlantic and other fine independent houses, and then in editorial with Alfred A. Knopf and Farrar, Straus and Giroux.